-It does, however, supply the soil with microbes that necessary to form air and water pockets and enables the soil to store and release water and other nutrients into its new life.
+It does, however, supply the soil with microbes that are necessary to form air and water pockets and enables the soil to store and release water and other nutrients into its new life.

 Organic commercial fertilizers are also available through both brick-and-mortar and online retailers.
 These fertilizers amend the soil by slowly releasing nutrients throughout the off-season and supplying the soil with nitrogen.

 Mulch is an invaluable asset to any garden.
 It is easy to make and usually completely free.
-Most trees have leaves that make an excellent source for mulch.
+Most trees have leaves that make an excellent source of mulch.
 First, rake up leaves in the fall or gather the leaves off the branches that have been pruned.

 Spread the leaves onto the lawn in a thin layer less than two inches thick and run over it a few times with a lawn mower.
 Hedge trimmers can also be used, though it will be a more tedious process.
 The finished result should consist of shredded, dime-sized leaves.
 This process will help the leaves decompose more quickly.

 Now, the much is ready to be spread around the garden where it will feed the microbes in the soil.
-Store any leftover mulch in a ventilated barrel or large trash bags with holes poked in the top for air flow.
+Store any leftover mulch in a ventilated barrel or large trash bags with holes poked in the top for airflow.
 Just remember that the longer the mulch is stored, the less effective it will be.

 Mulch stored without proper air flow will ferment and release toxins with high pH levels that kill plants, so be sure to store in a ventilated container.

-In preparation for the following spring, some bulbs can to be planted in September and October, such as crocus, hyacinths, daffodils, and tulips.
+In preparation for the following spring, some bulbs can be planted in September and October, such as crocus, hyacinths, daffodils, and tulips.

 To maintain the bulbs in the spring, add some organic bulb food or mulch around the sprouts.
 After the bulbs have finished blooming, cut off the flower head but not the leaves.